Roboy/immersive_telepresence/all_code.md

 [[GitHub](https://github.com/Roboy/animus_server/tree/rollbody_ros2)]

 The connection to the animus cloud on robot side.
-Also contains the ROS 2 nodes for height control and the face animation.
+Also contains the ROS 2 nodes for height control and the head animation.

 ## Rollbody VR App (Animus Client in Unity)